- Nikita Naiknavare

-Everything you need to know to navigate the Mumbai Film Festival like a pro!
+Everything you need to know to navigate the annual Mumbai Film Festival - India's largest and glitziest film event - like a pro!

 End October is an exciting time in India – the stuffy, post Monsoon heat is on its way out and wintery winds are drifting in, Dussehra has just passed, Diwali shopping and travel plans are in full swing and of course for film buffs, the film festival circuit is being kicked off by the grandest and best endowed of Indian film festivals – the Jio Mumbai Film Festival with Star.